arfath29/tech_eazy_DevOps_arfath29/README.md

 Assignment 1: EC2 provisioning and Spring Boot app deployment with multi-env support

 Assignment 2: S3 logging, IAM role separation, and Terraform-based infrastructure extension

+## Add Postman Collection for API Testing
+- Added Postman collection to resources/
+- Can be used to test the Spring Boot API deployed via EC2